 International Day of the Girl: What it is and why it matters

-When girls have access to all these things, they have the potential to change their own lives, the lives of their families and communities, and beyond.
+When we honour these rights, girls have the potential to change their own lives, the lives of their families and communities, and beyond.
 When we invest in girls today, we invest in future entrepreneurs, mentors, political leaders, mothers, activists and innovators.

-It’s been 25 years since the UN adopted the Beijing Declaration and Platform for Action, a global agenda for advancing the rights and empowerment of women and girls everywhere.
+It’s been more than 25 years since the UN adopted the Beijing Declaration and Platform for Action, a global agenda for advancing the rights and empowerment of women and girls everywhere.

 Why does International Day of the Girl matter?

-Despite global achievements towards gender equality, girls continue to face barriers to full, equal participation both at home and in the world.
-And the COVID-19 pandemic threatens to turn back much of the progress that’s been made.
+Despite encouraging progress in some lives, girls continue to face barriers to full, equal participation both at home and in the world.
+Factors such as the COVID-19 pandemic, armed conflict and climate shocks have slowed or even reversed some of the global progress that’s been made.

 Studies show that girls who give birth before the age of 15 are five times more likely to die in childbirth than women in their twenties.
 And babies born of child mothers are 60 per cent more likely to die in their first year of life than babies born to a mother older than 19.